 This is what happened in the Birair case.
 The DCS caseworkers served the parents with a temporary custody notice and took the five children without a warrant.
 Then they lied about the facts of the case afterward in order to justify the removal.
 DCS Broke their family apart.
 In effect, they stole their children.
 This is a tragic situation that many Arizona families know all too well.

 The Outcome of Obeidalla Birair V Jason Flam

 Eventually, the Birair family sued DCS.
 Additionally, the staffers that were involved and the Mesa police officer who oversaw the removal of their children were also named in the case.
 This occurred roughly a year after the incident, alleging civil rights violations.

 One of the caseworkers would eventually admit that there was no evidence to support the removal of the children.
 In late 2018 a judge sided with the Birairs on most of their counts.
 The state of Arizona settled with the Birairs, and they were paid $900,000 in late 2019 for the pain and suffering caused by the Department of Child Services.
 And quite honestly, this family is lucky to have at least seen some justice.
 That, unlike the consistent string of DCS corruption cases, is not the norm.

 Costs to document this historical government tragedy have been excessive.
 However, they are far from over.
 Our personal expenses to fight the powers that continue to victimize our children and their families have exceeded over $1,000,000.
 They continue to grow by the day.
 In order to save face, the state of Arizona continues to blame the victims of corruption.
 They do so at great damage to their reputations and credibility.

 Any contribution you can make to aid our cause is most appreciated.
-You can make a donation to our Patreon using the link provided.
+You can donate to Saving Grace Advocates using the link provided.
 Please help us fight Arizona CPS corruption.
 We must bring justice to the families and children who have suffered at their hands.
 Thank you for your continued support and contributions.